 The salty comes from the soy sauce.
 And the sweet comes from the brown sugar.
 Garlic and ginger also flavor the delicious sauce.

 Traditionally flank steak is used an authentic Mongolian beef recipe, but you can also use skirt steak or another cut of beef.
-To make it as tender as possible since this is a quick sear and not a long simmer, you want to cut against the grain.
+To make it as tender as possible since this is a quick sear on high heat and not a long simmer, you want to cut against the grain to shorten the fibers.

 Cutting against the grain of any kind of protein or meat helps shorten the fibers, making it easier to chew.